Best Sydney Parenting Custody Lawyers | Goldman Lawyers

 Other Interpretations of ‘Genuine Effort’

-The requirement for disputants to demonstrate a bona fide attempt to resolve issues prior to initiating court action exists in other areas of Sydney civil law and has been identified as a potential source of guidance in interpreting ‘genuine effort’.
+The requirement for disputants to demonstrate a bona fide attempt to resolve issues prior to initiating court action exists in other areas of Australian civil law and has been identified as a potential source of guidance in interpreting ‘genuine effort’.

 The ‘genuine steps’ requirement in the Civil Dispute Resolution Act 2011 (Cth) adds little to the interpretation of genuine effort.